Google unveils Pixel 4 and Pixel 4 XL with gesture recognition and dual rear cameras

 A new design

 The Pixel 4 and Pixel 4 XL usher in a new design language for the Pixel series, putting to rest its hallmark two-tone aesthetic.
-They opt instead for uniformly glossy glass and thick fingerprint-resistant outer bands, with curved corners and top and bottom bezels that are measurably narrower than that of their predecessors.
+They opt instead for uniformly glossy glass and thick fingerprint-resistant outer bands, with curved corners and top and bottom bezels that are measurably narrower than those of their predecessors.

-Beneath the Pixel 4’s and Pixel 4 XL’s display is a loudspeaker and a USB-C port, and above it near the top is a proximity sensor, ambient light sensor, flood illuminator, infrared camera, and dot projector.
+Beneath the Pixel 4’s and Pixel 4 XL’s display is a loudspeaker and a USB-C port, and above it — near the top — are a proximity sensor, ambient light sensor, flood illuminator, infrared camera, and dot projector.
 Around back, a square-shaped camera module juts out from the top left, packing a Sony IMX 363 12-megapixel camera with laser autofocus and dual pixel phase detection and a Sony IMX 481 16-megapixel telephoto camera with a time-of-flight (ToF) sensor that resolves distance based on the speed of light.
-The latter’s capable of up to eight times zoom thanks to a combination of optical zoom and Google’s Super Res Zoom technology, which uses a combination of AI and burst photos to improve the quality of zoomed-in images.
+The latter is capable of up to 8 times zoom, thanks to a combination of optical zoom and Google’s Super Res Zoom technology, which uses a combination of AI and burst photos to improve the quality of zoomed-in images.

 The Pixel 4 and Pixel 4 XL have a single Sony IMX 520 8-megapixel front-facing camera with an f/2.0 aperture, a departure from the Pixel 3 series’ dual-camera setup.
-Even absent a second sensor, however, the Pixel 4 and Pixel 4 XL can capture portrait mode selfies — i.e., shots that ever-so-slightly blur the background while maintaining lock focus on the foreground — Google says are of superior quality to those generated by software alone, owing to depth data derived from both dual pixels and dual cameras.
+Even absent a second sensor, however, the Pixel 4 and Pixel 4 XL can capture portrait mode selfies (shots that ever-so-slightly blur the background while maintaining lock focus on the foreground) that Google says are of superior quality to those generated by software alone, owing to depth data derived from both dual pixels and dual cameras.

-Rounding out the accouterments are a colorful power button and a volume rocker on the handsets’ left side, as well as circular cutouts for noise-canceling microphones.
+Rounding out the accoutrements are a colorful power button and a volume rocker on the handsets’ left side, as well as circular cutouts for noise-canceling microphones.
 Active Edge — touch-sensitive right and left bezels that trigger the Google Assistant when squeezed — makes a triumphant return on the Pixel 4 and Pixel 4 XL.
 And although there’s no 3.5 audio jack in tow with either phone, they come with wired earbuds and a handy USB-C-to-3.5mm adapter.

 Killer gestures — and cameras